gloveboxes/altair_8800_docs/docs/everywhere/50-Deploy-Altair.md

 1. Familiarize yourself with the [Web Terminal](../start/20-Web-Terminal.md) and the CP/M operating system.
 1. To start the web terminal, from your web browser:
     * Navigate to `http://localhost` if you deployed the Altair emulator on your local computer.
-    * Navigate to `http://hostname_ip_address` if you deployed the Altair emulator on a remote computer.
+    * Navigate to `http://hostname_or_ip_address` if you deployed the Altair emulator on a remote computer.

-1. To connect to the Altair emulator, enter the IP address or hostname of the computer or device running the Altair emulator.
-If you are running the Altair emulator on your local computer, then connect to address `localhost`, or the `hostname` of the computer you deployed the Altair emulator on.
-Then select **Connect**.
+1. To connect to the Altair emulator, enter the `localhost`, the `Hostname` or the `IP address` of the computer running the Altair emulator.
+1. Then select **Connect**.

     ![The following image is of the web terminal command prompt](img/web_terminal.png)